gothopera/gothopera/README.md

 </p>
  mostly offtab
  </br>
- <em>( if i dont reply to whispers leave a message on my ata / draw something on my straw i love to see them!! )</em>
+ <em>( if i dont reply to whispers leave a message on my ata / draw something on my straw,, i love to see them!! )</em>
  </br>
  usually hanging out above library on safe server, wandering on 18+
  </p>